Selection Principles for Gaia: Ecology and Entropy

+For many systems in nature their observed macro properties e.g. temperature, pH or pressure are due to their micro properties e.g. the position, velocity and type of their constituent particles.
+Each macro-state can be realised by many possible micro-states while every micro-state corresponds to a particular macro-state.
 From a Gaian perspective the macro-state is the global ecosystem, characterised by certain bulk properties like total biomass, average temperature, oceanic salinity, amount of $CO_2$ in the atmosphere etc. and the micro-state is the particular combination of organisms and geology that gives rise to it.
 Each possible configuration of individual organisms gives rise to a particular global environment, but each global environment can be realised by many different collections of organisms.

-In statistical mechanics we typically have systems that move from one micro-state to another via a random walk.
-The system will tend to be in the macro-state which is realised by the largest number of micro-states.
-The entropy of a macro-state is the log of the number of micro-states which can realise it, hence the entropy of a system increases with time, as the system moves towards the most probable macro-state.
+In statistical mechanics systems move from one micro-state to another via a random walk.
+The system will therefore tend to be in the macro-state which is realised by the largest number of micro-states.
+The \textbf{entropy} of a macro-state is the log of the number of micro-states which can realise it, hence the entropy of a system increases with time, as the system moves towards the most probable macro-state, which is realised by the largest number of micro-states.

-The crucial difference between a system of particles, studied in statistical mechanics, and a system of evolving species is that the space of possible micro-states, called \textit{configuration-space}, grows when the species can evolve.
-A system of particles will move through configuration space and settle in the most probable macro-state, which we recognise as the system's equilibrium.
-When the species can evolve it is possible for new species to arise which can disrupt the equilibrium and reshape the configuration space.
-For example a novel virus which affects a keystone species.
+A system of particles will move through the space of all possible micro-states, called \textbf{configuration-space}, and settle in an area corresponding to the most probable macro-state, which we recognise as the system's equilibrium.
+However, for species which can mutate it is possible for new species to arise which can disrupt the equilibrium by reshaping the fitness landscapes of all species.
+For example, a novel virus which affects a keystone species.
 After the disruption, the system will find a new equilibrium which will not be the same as the last one.
-This leads to observations of \textit{punctuated equilibrium} \cite{Gould:1972,Bak:1993}.
+This leads to observations of \textit{punctuated equilibrium} \cite{Gould:1972,Bak:1993} and we speak of \textit{quasi}-equilibrium.

 We note a point of possible confusion between two related but different notions of entropy.
 Life has low \textit{thermodynamic entropy} which it maintains by exchanging heat and matter with the environment.
 This form of entropy concerns the physical and chemical processes each individual organism is involved in.
 In this paper we are talking exclusively about \textit{information entropy}, also known as Shannon entropy \cite{Shannon:1948}.
 This is an abstract quantity which is related to the volume of configuration space that the ecosystem occupies.
 When we talk about `entropy increasing' we mean the information entropy, the thermodynamic entropy of any particular organism is not affected.